Author: Andrew George

-Dog Rushes at Person – Person in Control is found in section 29(7) of the Domestic Animals Act 1994 in Victoria.
-It is a criminal offence that is committed by a person who had apparent control of a dog at the time when it charged at or chased a victim.
-Note that this person does not have to be the owner of the dog for this charge to apply.
+Dog Rushes at Person – Person in Control is an offence under section 29(7) of the Domestic Animals Act 1994 (Vic).
+It applies where a person who had apparent control of a dog at the time the dog charged at or chased someone.
+The person in control does not need to be the dog’s owner.

 Have you been accused of Dog Rushes at Person – Person in Control?